Fioringo/PlainShooterGame/README.md

 In order to install the application you will need to download the version folder (example: ALPHA 0-1-3).
 Execute the setup script from the folder, then copy Mono and planeShooter_Data folders into the application folder.

+### Updates
+1. Released Alpha 0.1.3
+2. Planning Alpha 0.2.1 to be released on October the 14th (2018), which should be this Sunday.
+Expect better shaders, more installation availability, and more enemies!

 That should be it.

 >Thank you for reading.